 Human Health Hazard4: Human health hazard is relevant to whether a new chemical substance is likely to present an unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
-EPA estimated the human health hazard of this new chemical substance by comparing it to structurally analogous chemical substances for which there are data.
-Absorption of the low molecular weight components of the new chemical substance is expected to be poor through the lungs, skin, and gastrointestinal tract based on physical/chemical properties.
-EPA quantitatively assessed risk using test data for dicyclopentadiene (DCP) CASRN 77-73-6, which is a monomer used to manufacture the new chemical substance and a byproduct of manufacture.
-EPA identified a NOAEL of 30 mg/kg/day from oral developmental/reproductive toxicity studies on DCP and a NOAEC of 46 ppm (249 mg/m3) from repeated dose toxicity studies on DCP, which were used to derive exposure route and population-specific points of departure for quantitative risk assessment, described below.
+EPA estimated the human health hazard of this chemical substance based on its estimated physical/chemical properties and by comparing it to structurally analogous chemical substances for which there is information on human health hazard.
+Absorption of the new chemical substance is expected to be good via all routes based on data on analogues.
+EPA identified solvent neurotoxicity and solvent irritation including G.I. irritation as hazards based on chemical structure.
+If diketones are formed via oxidation of the new chemical substance, there are also concerns for sensitization, mutagenicity, neurotoxicity, reproductive toxicity, developmental toxicity, and systemic toxicity based on analogues, including 2,4-pentanedione (CASRN: 123-54-6).
+Based on test data on 2,4-pentanedione5, EPA identified an oral NOAEL of 100 mg/kg-day for systemic toxicity via a 15-day oral repeated dose toxicity study and an inhalation NOAEC of 282 mg/m3 in an inhalation developmental toxicity study, which were used to derive exposure route- and population-specific points of departure for quantitative risk assessment, described below.

-Environmental Hazard5: Environmental hazard is relevant to whether a new chemical substance is likely to present unreasonable risk because the significance of the risk is dependent
+Environmental Hazard6: Environmental hazard is relevant to whether a new chemical substance is likely to present unreasonable risk because the significance of the risk is dependent